nileshpatil755/python3/README.md

 What it does?
-it returns value from nested json object for perticular key. sample json object user in script is:
+it returns value from nested json object for perticular key. sample json object used in script:
 JSON = {"a":{"b":{"c":"d"}},"x":{"y":{"z":"a"}}}

 How to run ?